 - Any combination of those listed above

 Difference Between a Reverse Mortgage and a Home Equity Loan

-With a reverse mortgage the amount that can be borrowed is determined by an FHA formula that considers age, the current interest rate, and the appraised value of the home.
+With a reverse mortgage, the amount that can be borrowed is determined by an FHA formula that considers the age of the youngest borrower, the current interest rate, and the appraised value of the home.